 John Menth, owner of Russian River Paddle Boards — and a Sonoma County native who grew up playing in and on the Russian River — believes that these eight locations are among the best possible spots anywhere for stand-up paddleboarding.

 “ Riverfront Park is at the top of my list,” he says of the park west of Windsor.
 “It’s got Lake Benoist, an isolated, undisturbed lake with nesting herons and egrets in trees.
-The clarity of the lake right now is unsurpassed.
 It just takes my breath away, especially when morning mist is dancing on the water.
 And you can leave the lake, carry the board up over the trail and enter the Russian River for a whole different experience.

 “Second to that, I’d say Healdsburg Veterans Memorial Beach.
 It’s a convenient location, and it’s perfect for beginners — they love that area, with the wider stretch of Russian River and buoy lines.
-It’s close to the parking lot, too, so if they have their own boards or are renting, it’s a quick walk down to the water.”
+It’s close to the parking lot, too, so it’s a quick walk down to the water.”

 Guided Paddleboard Tours

-Menth’s business offers three guided tours geared to beginning and intermediate paddlers, with all equipment provided and water-safety orientations.
+Menth’s business offers guided Russian River tours geared to beginning and intermediate paddlers, with all equipment provided and water-safety orientations.
+Tours start from Riverfront Regional Park or Veterans Memorial Beach in Healdsburg

-Russian River Paddle Boards also rents high-quality inflatable boards for periods ranging from one hour ($30) to all day ($90.)
+Russian River Paddle Boards also rents high-quality inflatable boards.
 “I set them up at the water’s edge,” Menth says.
 “The only thing they need to do is bring the board back to my shop in Windsor.”

 Paddleboarding at Spring Lake

 Another of Menth's paddling recommendations is Spring Lake Regional Park, with its placid, beautiful lake in northeast Santa Rosa.
-Spring Lake is ideal for beginning paddleboarders because of its convenient location, compact size and popularity.
+Spring Lake is ideal for beginning paddleboarders because of its convenient location and compact size.

-While paddlers at Riverfront's Lake Benoist may have the water all to themselves, paddlers at Spring Lake likely will share the lake with other paddlers, which may give beginners peace of mind.
-Paddleboard rentals ($20/hour) are available at the Lakeside Grill concession daily through the summer and on weekends in early fall.
+Paddlers at Spring Lake likely will share the lake with other paddlers, which gives beginners peace of mind.
+Paddleboard rentals ($12/hour) are available at the concession near the swimming lagoon (Violetti Road entrance) daily through the summer and on weekends in early fall.

 Paddleboarding on Bodega Bay